weaviate/ner-transformers-models/readme.md

 That's it!
 You can now push your image to your favorite registry or reference it locally in your Weaviate `docker-compose.yaml` using the docker tag `my-model-inference`.

+# More Information

+For more information, visit the [official documentation](https://www.semi.technology/developers/weaviate/current/modules/).